Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 Read LifeLock Review

 Aura and LifeLock both offer robust encryption protocols and two-factor authentication, ensuring your data remains secure.
-Although both companies share data with third parties, the data sharing is minimal.
-This means that data is shared for operational purposes and not sold to third parties for marketing purposes.
-For example, if you want to enable financial account monitoring, you need to connect your bank accounts.
-To do so, Aura would need to share your data with Plaid (with your consent) to offer that identity protection service.
+Although both companies share data with third parties, this sharing is minimal.
+This means that data is shared for operational purposes, not sold to third parties for marketing.

 Which identity theft protection has the better compatibility and customer support?